Health Status and Outcomes

 COVID-19

-icon of virust During the COVID-19 pandemic, the U.S. Census Bureau Household Pulse Survey measured a number of COVID-related impacts.
+During the COVID-19 pandemic, the U.S. Census Bureau Household Pulse Survey measured a number of COVID-related impacts.
 As of May 2020, 29% of NH adults reported experiencing symptoms of anxiety or depression, 9% were uninsured, and 14.5% delayed getting medical care over the four weeks prior (for something other than coronavirus) due to the pandemic.
 Additionally, a survey out of the UNH Institute for Health Policy and Practice during April of 2020 found that 37% of respondents moved a medical appointment to telehealth and 17% moved a behavioral health appointment to telehealth due to COVID-19.

 Being able to find a provider when medical services are needed is important to staying healthy, Much of the northern part of NH is designated as a medically underserved area, according to Health Resources and Services Administration (HRSA).
 This means that there are not enough health care providers or resources to meet the needs of the population.
 Similarly, much of the northern part of NH is consistently designated as a “Health Professional Shortage Area” for primary care, dental, and mental health services.
 The HPSA designation for primary care also expands into the central and western parts of the state.

-icon of people talking Fully accessible health care is difficult to find
+Fully accessible health care is difficult to find

 “I finally found a therapist who knows ASL but I had extremely limited choices and it took me like two years fighting with my insurance co to get one who was out of network because none were available in network.
-I need a hearing aid and my insurance doesn’t over it because I am a NH resident but work in MA.
+I need a hearing aid and my insurance doesn’t cover it because I am a NH resident but work in MA.
 [It’s] hard for me to communicate my needs as a deaf person because the hearing world doesn’t understand what we need.” – 2021 Community Survey respondent

 Of particular note is the sharply decreased number of labor and delivery units providing critical prenatal and postpartum care to pregnant people and their infants.
 A 2021 Urban Institute report summarized that nine of NH’s 16 labor and delivery units closed since 2000, and the median drive time to the nearest maternity care provider more than doubled from 18 minutes to 39 minutes.
 This same research showed that the further away a pregnant person lived from their maternity care provider, the more likely they were to have less prenatal care, or experience an unplanned home or en route birth – two indicators associated with poorer outcomes.